milenialdev/ITA_S5-Angular_I/onBoarding/README.md

 * Add accessibility improvements (ARIA labels, focus management)
 * Using Tailwind or SASS instead of CSS for the web layout
+* Use of a proper branching system in the commits